pit-ray/vim-autograd/examples/README.md

 ```

 ### Prepare Optimizer
-SGD with momentum, weight decay, and gradient clipping can be implemented as follows.
+SGD with momentum and weight decay can be implemented as follows.

 [**examples/wine-classify.vim**](wine-classify.vim)
 ```vim